-House Majority Leader Eric Cantor released the following statement after the House of Representatives approved a bill to provide loan guarantees for Ukraine:
+House Majority Leader Eric Cantor today released the following statement after the House of Representatives approved a bill to provide loan guarantees for Ukraine:

 "Today, House Republicans acted swiftly to provide the Administration with authority to issue loan guarantees to Ukraine.
 Russia's invasion of a sovereign nation is a violation of international law and its legal commitments.
 Our actions today demonstrate that the United States stands in support of the Ukrainian people and their government.
 Time is of the essence, and I urge my colleagues in the Senate to pass this bill swiftly so we can provide the President with the tools he needs to help stabilize Ukraine."

 Speaker John Boehner, House Majority Leader Eric Cantor, Whip Kevin McCarthy, Conference Chair Cathy McMorris-Rodgers, Chairman Buck McKeon, Chairman Mike Rogers, and Chairman Ed Royce today sent the following letter to President Obama following reports that Israel has once again intercepted an Iranian shipment of weapons bound for Gaza-based Palestinian terrorists.
 You may find a printable PDF version HERE.

 This weekend, House Majority Leader Eric Cantor (R-VA) will participate in the 14th Congressional Civil Rights Pilgrimage.
 The annual pilgrimage is led by Congressman John Lewis of Georgia and organized by the Faith and Politics Institute.
 Leader Cantor will be joined by a bipartisan delegation of Members of Congress as they pay tribute to Mississippi’s impact on the Civil Rights Movement: